hituro/hituro-makes-macros/storylets/README.md

 #### `sticky` attribute

 By default, storylets can only be chosen once in the course of a game, and then they are *used* and can't come up again.
 If you want a storylet to be available more than once, make it `sticky`.
-A sticky storylet can be played more than once.
 Our farming events can happen year after year, so it makes perfect sense for them to be sticky.
 The default value of sticky is false.

 ```js
 {